 5. Cardiovascular

-Inspection: Observe for cyanosis (central cyanosis at lips/tongue is more clinically significant than peripheral).
+Inspection: Observe for cyanosis (central cyanosis at lips and tongue is more clinically significant than peripheral).
 Inspect the precordium (anterior chest over the heart) for visible pulsations.
 Note any visible neck vein distention.

 Palpation: Locate the point of maximal impulse (PMI), normally at the fifth intercostal space, midclavicular line.
 A displaced PMI suggests cardiomegaly.
 Palpate for heaves or thrills (palpable vibrations associated with significant murmurs).